Paychecks, Playdates and the Never-Ending Pile of Laundry

 Our conversation bounced from topic to topic like a lively game of verbal ping pong.
 At this point, our poor waiter had given up on coffee cup refills and simply dropped off two carafes for the four of us.
 (Don’t judge.
 When in the zone, caffeine is a team sport).
 Inevitably, the mayhem of paychecks, playdates and piles of laundry led us to the subject of money, or rather, the lack of it.
 You could feel the mood shift.
 Things got very real, very fast.
 Laughter teetered on the edge of nervousness and bad memories, but still there was comfort in knowing we had all been there.

-Jasmine talked about her decision to move out of her house and into an apartment, a choice driven by both financial reasons and the need to preserve her sanity.
-Telling her kids was hard, but once the apartment lease was signed, a huge sense of relief washed over her.
-She realized she had spent far too much valuable time worrying and striving to make everything perfect, and in the end, it just wasn’t worth it.
+I recently had to make the decision to move out of my house, and into an apartment, a choice driven by financial reasons.
+It was one of the toughest decisions of my life.
+Telling her kids was hard, but once the apartment lease was signed, a huge sense of relief washed over me.
+I realized I had spent far too much valuable time worrying and striving to make everything perfect, and in the end, it just wasn’t worth the stress.

-Syi emphasized the necessity of being creative when life throws curveballs.
-Growing up, she learned to adjust quickly when money got tight.
+I have learned to be creative when life throws me curveballs.
+Growing up, I had to adjust quickly when money got tight.
 Routines and backup plans became lifelines.
-All that mattered was keeping her family together and making sure the kids felt safe, even when things were uncertain.
-“When you’re out of options, you’re out of choices.
-You just have to keep going!”
-And she did!
+All that mattered was keeping my family together and making sure the kids felt safe.
+Sure there were times I was uncertain; well, most of the time to be honest, but when you’re out of options, you’re out of choices.
+You just have to keep going!
+And I did!

 After trading confessions of budgets being stretched way too tight, we discovered that creative financing was yet another common thread we shared.
 If there were an Olympic Sport for making a dollar do gymnastics, we would all be on the podium wearing thrift store medals.